jorgego11/ibp-installation/rancher/single-node-install/README.md

 9) Finally, proceeded to install IBP using the installation [script](ibp4k8s.sh) in this folder:
     * Updated storage class to `local-path` (instead of `default`).
-    * Used the IP address assigned to the worker node as the domain (proxy IP) value (in theory, we should instead use an IP address/domain that routes to, say, an ingress controller).
+    * Used the IP address assigned to the worker node as the domain (proxy IP) value (in theory, we would instead use a proxy IP address/domain).

     ```
     $ kubectl get deployments -n ibp-installation-tst